First published: August 3rd, 2022

 Another fundamental change under the Regulations involves exclusivity of service.
 You must not prohibit employees from taking up a second job with another employer so long as any such parallel employment doesn’t conflict with the employee’s work schedule with your business.

 You may restrict an employee from taking up parallel employment if there are objective grounds for doing so.
 Examples of such objective grounds may be:

 If you have reasons for restricting employees from taking up parallel employment, you should include the restriction and the basis for it in the contract of employment or the written statement of main terms.

 The Regulations also introduce some fundamental changes to the level of information that needs to be included in the Day 5 Statement and the Written Statement of Main Terms.
 Further details of these changes are available in a related post here.

 What do employers need to do now?

-Does your business provide for a six-month probation period that can be extended to eleven months at the employer’s discretion?
-If so, you will need to update your contracts of employment when the Irish law is passed as this practice will no longer be permitted.
+Has your business provided for a six-month probation period that can be extended to eleven months at the employer’s discretion?
+Although a common policy for Irish employers, you will now need to update your contracts of employment as this practice is no longer permitted.

 Peninsula can help you update your contracts of employment in Ireland